Nonlinear recombinations and generalized random transpositions: Introduction

 The generalized random transposition (GRT) process is defined as the process generated by the operator $\cL_N$ in this setup, namely the GRT process is the continuous time Markov process with state space $\cS_{N,n}$ described as follows: every pair of particles $\{\eta(l),\eta(j)\}$ collides with rate $1/N$ independently, and when a collision occurs, a new set $A$ is sampled according to $\nu$ and the $A$-content of $\eta(l),\eta(j)$ is exchanged.

-This setting is convenient for proving functional inequalities since by restricting to classes of functions with suitable symmetries we then recover all possible cases of processes on $\O_{\r_N}$ with generator $\cL_N$, for all admissible $\r_N$.
+This setting is convenient for proving functional inequalities since by restricting to classes of functions with suitable symmetries we then recover all possible cases of processes on $\O_{\r_N}$ with generator $\cL_N$, for all admissible $\r_N$, see Remark \ref{rem:opt} below for more details.
 As an example, consider the case $q_i\equiv 1$ and suppose that $N(\r_N)_{i,1} = N_i$ for some positive integers $N_i$, $i=1,\dots, n$.
 Here the process generated by $\cL_N$ can be seen as the GRT process restricted to functions $f:\cS_{N,n}\mapsto\bbR$ such that, for each $i$, $f$ only depends on $(\eta_i(1),\dots,\eta_i(N))$ through the unordered set $\{\eta_i(1),\dots,\eta_i(N_i)\}$.
 This can be seen as a generalized Bernoulli-Laplace process \cite{DS}.
 If no confusion arises we continue to write $\cL_N$ for the generator of the GRT.

 We remark that when $n=1$, GRT is just the usual random transposition process \cite{DiacShash}, and that when $\nu$ gives positive weight only to $A\subset [n]$ such that $|A|=1$, it describes $n$ independent random transposition processes.
 However, in the general case, the recombination measure $\nu$ dynamically couples the permutations and the GRT becomes a nontrivial generalization of the standard random transpositions.